 When to Move from Verification to Rectification

 Verification answers the question "is my time roughly correct".
 Rectification answers the question "what is my time precisely".
-The first is fast; the second takes time and the help of a few well-dated life events.
-Move from verification to rectification when any of the following is true: you want a marriage or progeny reading and the Navamsa or Saptamsha matters; your Lagna sits within a degree or two of a sign boundary; the Vimshottari Dasha calendar predicts events at noticeably wrong times; or the chart's tenth-house career signature does not describe the actual career path you have lived.
+The first is fast.
+The second takes time and the help of a few well-dated life events.
+Move from verification to rectification when the reading depends on a sensitive layer: marriage or progeny readings that require the Navamsa or Saptamsha, a Lagna sitting within a degree or two of a sign boundary, a Vimshottari Dasha calendar that places events at noticeably wrong times, or a tenth-house career signature that does not describe the actual career path you have lived.

 For the full mechanics, see our pillar guide on Birth Time Rectification, which covers the classical Tatkalika and Sphuta methods, life-event back-fitting, AI-assisted iterative search, and a worked practical workflow for each.
 If your birth time is genuinely unknown, our companion piece on Unknown Birth Time walks through the kinds of Jyotish work that remain available without a confirmed Lagna.